DeepMReye/Calibration/README.md

 2) Smooth pursuit: The fixation cross will move smoothly at various speeds on a random-walk trajectory with defined directional sampling.
 3) Free viewing of images (recommended only if camera-based eye tracking is available).

-The video below shows a shortened example of how the experiment looks.
+The video below shows a shortened version of the experiment.
 It may look slightly different for you depending on your display settings.

 ![deepMReye video](media/ptb_stimulus.gif)